Aviationweb déjà vu Luchtvaart déjà vu helicopters gallery

 PH-MMT PH-PXE

-N135AN Airbus Helicopters EC135 P2+ c/n 0351 - Air Care Team - Orlando Health - Kissimmee Airport in the USA - 8 March 2015 lifeliner helicopters
+N135AN Airbus Helicopters EC135 P2+ c/n 0351 - Air Care Team - Orlando Health - Kissimmee Airport, USA - 8 March 2015 lifeliner helicopters

-The Airbus Helicopters EC135 is a lightweight five/seven seat twin-turbine-engine multi-role helicopter with a radius of 720 km.
-The EC 135 is offered with either Turbomeca Arrius 2B2 or Pratt and Whitney Canada PW206B2 engines.
+The Airbus Helicopters EC135 / H135 is a lightweight five/seven seat twin-turbine-engine multi-role helicopter with a radius of 720 km.
+The EC135 is offered with either Safran Helicopter Engines (former: Turbomeca) Arrius 2B2 or Pratt & Whitney PW206B2 engines.
 Development of the Eurocopter EC135 started in the 80s as the MBB Bo.108 Advanced Technology Helicopter.
 The prototype BO108 with conventional tail rotor flew first on 15 October 1988.
-When the helicopter divisions of MBB from Germany and Aerospatiale from France merged in January 1992 to form the Eurocopter Group, the Bo108 program was transferred as well.
+When the helicopter divisions of MBB from Germany and Aérospatiale from France merged in January 1992 to form the Eurocopter Group, the Bo108 program was transferred as well.
 An advanced low noise ducted 10-blade Fenestron tail rotor was, next to other modifications, incorporated into the design and the name of the helicopter was changed into Eurocopter EC135.
-The prototype of the EC135 (D-HBOX s/n S-01) flew first on 15 February 1994.
-In 1996, the EC135 went into series production by Eurocopter Deutschland in Donauwörth, Germany.
-After German certification was granted on 14 June 1996, the first customer delivery was on 31 July 1996.
+The prototype of the EC135 (D-HBOX s/n S-01) flew first on 15 February 1994 and went in series production in 1996 at Donauwörth.
+On 14 June 1996, the German certification was granted by the LBA and the first customer delivery followed on 31 July that year.
 Next to the EC135 a special military version was developed designated the Eurocopter EC635.
-Over 1250 EC135 airframes have been delivered since the helicopter entered service in 1996.
-The ICAO Aircraft Type Designator with Wake Category used to classify aircraft types for the EC135 helicopters is EC35.
-Airbus Helicopters uses “H135” as marketing designation for EC135 T3/P3 helicopters as stated in revison No.EASA.R.009 Issue: 07 of the Type Certificate Data Sheet for EC135 dated 18 March 2015.
+The EC635 has a structural reinforcement of cabin structure and can be equipped with wire-guided, laser-guided, autonomous missiles.
+Over 1500 EC135 / H135 / H135M airframes have been delivered since the helicopter entered service in 1996.
+In March 2015, Airbus Helicopters changed the marketing name for its entire product line to better reflect its closer allignment with ist parent company and simplify the naming convention for the portfolio.
+That is why the EC135 T3/P3 has since been marketed as 'H135' as stated in revison No.EASA.R.009 Issue: 07 of the Type Certificate Data Sheet for EC135 dated 18 March 2015.
+'H135M' is used as marketing designation for the military EC635 P3(CPDS); EC635 P3H; EC635 T3(CPDS) and EC635 T3H helicopters.

 As a result of the merger between the Eurocopter parents Aérospatiale-Matra; DaimlerChrysler Aerospace (DASA) and Construcciones Aeronàuticas Sociedad Anonima (CASA) in July 2000, the Eurocopter group became a division of the new formed EADS (European Aeronautic Defence and Space company).
 Taking off into 2014, EADS was rebranded as "Airbus Group".
 Uniting all its activities under a single brand, its helicopter division Eurocopter was rebranded as Airbus Helicopters on 8 January 2014.

-On 16 August 2004, Eurocopter EC135 P2 csn 0351 was flown first.
+On 16 August 2004, Eurocopter EC135 P2 s/n 0351 was flown first.
 On 28 September 2004, the Eurocopter EC135 P2 was registered N170AE in the USA with Cfs Air LLC, Danbury, Connecticut.
 On 13 April 2005, the EC135 P2 was re-registered N135AN with Cfs Air LLC.
 The helicopter was operated by Omniflight Helicopters Inc. in Ohio as an EMS helicopter commissioned by MedFlight Ohio.
 In August 2001, the Air Methods acquired the parent company of Omniflight Helicopters.
 Since early 2013, Eurocopter EC135 P2 N135AN is operated by Air Methods for the Air Care Team of Orlando Health.
 Orlando Health is a healthcare network, based in Orlando, Florida and home to Central Florida's only Level One Trauma Center.
 The Air Care Team is their helicopter ambulance service and serves all Orlando Health hospitals.
 The Air Care Team also provides assistance and support to other hospitals located throughout Florida based on medical necessity.
 On 16 December 2013, the Eurocopter EC135 P2 N135AN was registered with Helifleet 2013-01 LLC, Wilmington as owner.
 The helicopter is as before operated by Air Methods for the Air Care Team of Orlando Health.
 On 27 April 2016, the aircraft was struck by a motor vehicle after landing next to an accident site on a roadway in south Orlando west of Kissimmee, Florida.
 The helicopter was damaged at the rear rotor and had to be towed away.

-page last updated: 28-04-2015
+page last updated: 28-04-2020

 Photo Copyright © Jack Poelstra, the Netherlands